Emiliano Martínez (footballer, born 1999): Club career

 Martínez started his youth football career with Charruitas and joined Nacional later.
 He was part of Nacional's 2018 U-20 Copa Libertadores winning squad.
 He made his professional debut for the club on 16 September 2019 in a 4–1 league win against Liverpool Montevideo.
 On 30 August 2021, Brazilian club Red Bull Bragantino announced the signing of Martínez on a five-year deal.

 On 31 August 2022, Martínez joined Danish Superliga club Midtjylland on a season long loan deal with a purchase option.
 On 16 November 2022, he signed a contract until June 2027 with the club after they exercised their option to buy him on a permanent basis.

 International career

 In June 2023, Martínez received his first call-up to the senior team for friendly matches against Nicaragua and Cuba.
 He made his debut on 14 June in a 4–1 win against Nicaragua.

 In June 2024, Martínez was named in Uruguay's 26-man squad for the 2024 Copa América.
+On 31 May 2026, he was named in Uruguay's 26-man squad for the 2026 FIFA World Cup.